-There are two storage compartments located in the bow.
-The port and starboard compartments are equipped with cushions and backrests to provide comfort while in a seated position.
-Storage is directly underneath and can be accessed by lifting the forward edge of the seat cushions to their full upright position.
+There are three storage compartments located in the bow.
+The port and starboard compartments are equipped with cushions and backrests to provide more room for storage.

 The third compartment is located in the cockpit sole is designed for ski storage.
-Access to the holding tank is provided through this compartment.
+Access to the holding tank is provided through this compartment on the DC 265.